EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/deploy_guides/MacOS_TFLite_Guide.md

-# How to Run TensorFlow Lite Models on MacOS
+# How to Run TensorFlow Lite Models on macOS
 This guide shows how to set up a TensorFlow Lite Runtime environment on a MacOS device.
 We'll use [Anaconda](https://www.anaconda.com/) to create a Python environment to install the TFLite Runtime in.
 It's easy!

 ## Step 1.
 Download and Install Anaconda